englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ## Seperate forward and backward animation

-Some advanced @(Trigger:Trigger) animations might use seperate forward and backward animations.
+Some advanced @(Trigger:Trigger) animations might use separate forward and backward animations.
 To do this, put the backward animation inside a @(TriggerAnimation), and bind it do the `BackwardAnimation` binding on the parent(forward) animation.
 This trigger uses `BackwardAnimation` to animate with a different easing when the animation is going back to its idle state.

 ```
 <WhilePressed ux:Binding="BackwardAnimation">